heilcw/friends-of-chip/content/authors/admin/_index.md

   - ""
 superuser: true
 ---
-My name is Clifford “Chip” Heil and I am a Democratic candidate for Town Council.
-As Town Councilor I will act as a steward of the Town by respecting our Plans and Ordinances and our rural character.
-In addition, I will be a representative of the Town’s residents by encouraging you to speak your mind and ensuring that your voices are heard and considered in every decision.
-As an environmental scientist who provides advice to decision-makers, I realize the need to balance multiple viewpoints.
-This experience makes me well-suited to a leadership position in Town.
-I will consider all views fairly, consistently, with an open mind, and willingness to cooperate.
+Clifford “Chip” Heil is a Democratic candidate for Town Council.
+Chip promises to act as a steward of Hopkinton by respecting our Plans and Ordinances and our rural character.
+As Chip's friends, we know he'll be a true representative of our voices and will consider us in every decision he makes.
+Will you join us in supporting Chip?